JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Machiventa_etymology.md

 Note how the above passages from Isaiah add even more intrigue to these statements from _The Urantia Book_:

-> … It is altogether possible that, in some future age when Urantia is approaching the era of light and life, after the affairs of the Lucifer rebellion … have been finally adjudicated, we may witness the presence on Urantia, simultaneously, of Machiventa, Adam, Eve, and Christ Michael \[Jesus\] … ([UB 93:10.8](/en/The_Urantia_Book/93#p10_8))
+> … It is altogether possible that, in some future age when Urantia is approaching the era of light and life, after the affairs of the Lucifer rebellion … have been finally adjudicated, we may witness the presence on Urantia, simultaneously, of Machiventa, Adam, Eve, and Christ Michael \[Jesus\] … (<a id="a28_300"></a>[UB 93:10.8](/en/The_Urantia_Book/93#p10_8))

-> When such an era is attained on your world, no doubt Machiventa Melchizedek, now the vicegerent Planetary Prince of Urantia, will occupy the seat of the Planetary Sovereign; and it has long been conjectured … that he will be accompanied by a son and daughter of the Urantia Adam and Eve … These children of Adam might so serve on Urantia in association with the Melchizedek-Sovereign **since they were deprived of procreative powers** almost 37,000 years ago at the time they gave up their material bodies on Urantia … \[Emphasis added.\] ([UB 55:7.3](/en/The_Urantia_Book/55#p7_3))
+> When such an era is attained on your world, no doubt Machiventa Melchizedek, now the vicegerent Planetary Prince of Urantia, will occupy the seat of the Planetary Sovereign; and it has long been conjectured … that he will be accompanied by a son and daughter of the Urantia Adam and Eve … These children of Adam might so serve on Urantia in association with the Melchizedek-Sovereign **since they were deprived of procreative powers** almost 37,000 years ago at the time they gave up their material bodies on Urantia … \[Emphasis added.\] (<a id="a30_542"></a>[UB 55:7.3](/en/The_Urantia_Book/55#p7_3))

 Similar to _\-ta_ but with a far less infantile overlay is the meaning of _ven_: